pkuliyi2015/multidiffusion-upscaler-for-automatic1111/README.md

 ### 🔥 Tiled VAE

 - **It saves your VRAM at nearly no cost.**
+- You may not need --lowvram or --medvram anymore.
-- Take highres.fix as an example, if you can only do 1.5x upscale previously, you may do 2.0x upscale with it.
+- Take highres.fix as an example, if you can only do 1.5x upscale previously, you may do 2.0x upscale with it now.
   - Normally you can use default settings without changing.
   - But if you see CUDA out of memory error, just lower down the two tile sizes.
 - Screenshot：![TiledVAE](https://github.com/pkuliyi2015/multidiffusion-img-demo/blob/master/tiled_vae.png?raw=true)